RYANDONNELLY40329285/smart-jobs-tracker/README.md

 ### 📝 Notes System

-- Attach notes to each job
+- Add notes to each job
-- Track feedback, thoughts, and follow-ups

 ---